-- We help our members to connect with peers from various disciplines. - We organise a range of social, cultural, sports and career events. - We connect Ph.D.s with stakeholders from corporates. - We assist our members in their careers with various platforms and events, including the renowned DocNet Symposium.
+- We help our members to connect with peers from various disciplines. - We organise a range of social, cultural, sports and career events. - We build a bridge to business. - We assist our members in their academic careers with various platforms and events, including the renowned DocNet Symposium.